Skip to content

 Dig deeper and continue learning below!

-An RPO’s primary role is to guide contractors through the complexities of the CMMC certification process.
-They are staffed with CMMC Registered Practitioners (RPs), trained to understand the intricacies of the NIST SP 800-171 framework, CMMC levels, and the unique challenges of the DIB.
-Their role?
-To help you confidently meet compliance requirements and reduce risk before your official assessment.
+An RPO’s primary role is to guide contractors through the CMMC certification process.
+They’re staffed with CMMC Registered Practitioners (RPs), trained to understand the intricacies of the NIST SP 800-171 framework and the unique challenges of the Defense Industrial Base.

 With thousands of contractors competing for DoD contracts, achieving compliance quickly and efficiently is critical.
-Here’s why choosing the right RPO gives you a strategic advantage.
+Here are the benefits of working with an RPO:

 Making your way through the CMMC ecosystem requires interpreting technical regulations like NIST SP 800-171 and DFARS clauses.
 RPOs bring expertise to help your team translate these complex cybersecurity requirements into actionable steps.